sureshmj2ee/spring-caching-with-ehcache3/README.md

 How to test:
+Download and import the project in Intellij.

-1) SpringCachingWithEhcache3Application.java as spring boot application.
+1) Run SpringCachingWithEhcache3Application.java as spring boot application.

 2) Open git bash and run below commands.